Svalbard: Nature

 In addition to humans, three primarily terrestrial mammalian species inhabit the archipelago: the Arctic fox, the Svalbard reindeer, and accidentally introduced southern voles, which are found only in Grumant.
 Attempts to introduce the Arctic hare and the muskox have both failed.
 There are 15 to 20 types of marine mammals, including: whales, dolphins, seals, walruses, and polar bears.

 Polar bears are the iconic symbol of Svalbard, and one of the main tourist attractions.
 The animals are protected and people moving outside the settlements are required to have appropriate scare devices to ward off attacks.
 They are also advised to carry a firearm for use as a last resort.
 In August 2011, a British schoolboy was killed and four others were injured by a polar bear.
 In July 2018, a polar bear was shot dead after it attacked and injured a polar bear guard leading tourists off a cruise ship.
 In August 2020, a Dutch man was killed by a polar bear at a campsite in Longyearbyen.
 The polar bear was shot dead.
 In 2022, a polar bear attacked a French tourist, who suffered injuries to an arm.
 The bear left after shots had been fired.
 It was later euthanised following a professional assessment of its injuries.
+It is customary for residents to leave their houses and cars (with the key in the ignition) unlocked, so others can use them to escape from polar bears.

 As of 2021, Svalbard has around 300 resident polar bears.
 Svalbard and Franz Joseph Land share a common population of roughly 2,650 polar bears, with Kong Karls Land being the most important breeding ground.